minodisk/bigquery-runner/README.md

 |---|---|
 |number|600|

-Debounce interval in milliseconds to validate the query when the file is modified.
+[WILL BE RENAMED] Debounce interval in milliseconds to validate the query when the file is modified.

 ### `bigqueryRunner.queryValidation.languageIds`